Skip to content

 python -m ipykernel install --user --name python_venv

-Note: depending on the system and environment, you might need to install the "ipykernel" package first.
+Note: Depending on the system and environment, you might need to install the "ipykernel" package first.
 The python_venv that I just created has the ipykernel module.